 As well as potato chips and potato straws, the company made Colvan table margarine.
-It was manufactured in Fitzroy, Victoria, in a factory previous owned by margarine makers Birmacley Products Py Ltd. The factory is still standing, but is now the Aboriginal Housing
+It was manufactured in Fitzroy, Victoria, in a factory previous owned by margarine makers Birmacley Products Py Ltd. The factory building is still standing but is now the Aboriginal Housing

 In 1970 Arnott’s promoted Colvan Chips with a TV campaign using chimpanzees.
-The idea was copied from a Tetley’s Tea campaign in the UK, but proved successful in Australia.
-At some point during the Arnott’s ownership, Colvan Thins were launched.
+The idea was copied from a Tetley’s Tea campaign in the UK and proved successful in Australia.
+At some point during Arnott’s ownership, Colvan Thins were launched.
 At first, they weren’t crinkled but were simply thinly sliced.

 In the early 1980s, Samboy was launched as a stand-alone brand with the catch-cry ‘The flavour really hits you’.
 Commercials showed hapless characters being handed packs of the various Samboy flavours – including salt and vinegar, chicken, cheese and onion and, the big one, barbecue – whereupon giant versions of the flavouring ingredients fell on their heads.